CSM-Research/03-SLR-uNLPeROpenIE/README.md

-# Using Natural Language Processing to Extract Relations: A Systematic Mapping of Open Information Extraction Approaches
+# Using Open Information Extraction to Extract Relations: An Extended Systematic Mapping

 In this repository you will find the results of the systematic mapping related to the use of OpenIE.